torchipeppo/InfInt-project/modeling/source-schema.md

 *N.B.: Dataset is bugged!!
 Non-ascii characters are mysteriously absent from names.
 For example, see poor no. 108383, whose actual surname is Šekarić.
 It came like this.
 Nothing to be done about it.*

-# noc_regions.csv

-*TODO marked for deletion, the Wikipedia table should be better*

-*But check if there are some nations that appear only there first*

 # Summer_olympic_Medals.csv

 ### country_medals(year, countryname, countrycode, gold, silver, bronze)